 Welcome to the Alexander’s Journey website.
 This site (like the social media accounts on Twitter and Facebook and Instagram) is about a small British boy called Alexander Goodwin.
 Alex is an extraordinary young boy: a boy who gives hope and inspires those fighting their own battles, a boy who cares more about others and the welfare of animals and nature than himself, a boy who is passionate about owls, birds of prey and conservation.
-A boy who is also part of the Police Family and is part of the Mini Police being the first honorary Rural Crime Wildlife Officer.
+A boy who is passionate about history, natural history and Archery and who loved to swim and play Rugby.
+A boy who is also part of the Police Family.
 He is also a boy that is fighting a very rare form of childhood cancer called Ewing Sarcoma.

 Alexander became ill in December 2015 at just eight years of age.
 He began struggling with constant leg pain.
 He was misdiagnosed in the United Kingdom for six months until finally being told he had a rare form of cancer of the pelvis and right leg.
 By that time, in constant pain and deteriorating rapidly, Alex was confined to a wheelchair.
 Being informed in October 2016 by doctors in England that he may have just months to live and any surgery, would be so radical, that it would result in significant loss of functionality and reduce the quality of time he had left, people rallied together to try and provide the funding needed to find an answer.
 His father, a Police Officer in Warwickshire Police in the United Kingdom, reached out to his brothers in blue across the Atlantic and after just a few weeks the family found themselves in America’s mid-west receiving treatment from a collaboration of specialists from hospitals in two states as well as support from strangers that would become friends.